 Fees are charged for all public examination entries.
 These vary according to subject, type of examination and level.
-The charge for examination fees appears on either the spring or summer term fee invoice in Year 11.
-Similarly, A Level charges are made as appropriate in the Lower and Upper Sixth.
+The charge for examination fees appears on the summer term fee invoice in Year 11 (GCSE) and Year 12 and 13 (A level) as appropriate.